 What matters most when selecting a software partner?

-In many ways, the process for selecting a strategic software partner is similar to the process you rely on to guide other important business and life decisions: such as which products to build, how to allocate resources, which career path to follow or where to live.
+In many ways, the process for selecting a strategic software partner is similar to processes that you use to guide other important business and life decisions, including which products to build, how to allocate resources, which career path to follow or where to live.

 It’s a multi-dimensional weighing of the value you hope to receive, what you truly need, the possible costs of making the wrong choice, and what (and where) you are willing to invest to build the partnership.
 If software is critical to your products and services, your software partner will be in a position to help you create your vision or derail your plans.

 This post outlines 5 critical areas you need to consider when selecting who to partner with to create the software that will drive your business.

 Shared Vision and Business Understanding

 A partner’s technical capabilities aren’t the only considerations that matter.
 Of equal importance is finding a partner that understands your business, what you are trying to achieve and the role of software.

 A good partner will use your vision to establish priorities and ensure that focus remains on what is critical.
 The right partner will strengthen your vision by contributing experience-born wisdom and challenge you if, and when, your decisions don’t align with your vision.